Coronavirus second Wave Batters Ex-Soviet Central Asia - UrduPoint

 Coronavirus 'second Wave' Batters Ex-Soviet Central Asia

-Bishkek, Kyrgyzstan, July 8 (UrduPoint / Pakistan Point News - 8th Jul, 2020 ) :At a call center functioning as a coronavirus hotline in Kyrgyzstan's capital Bishkek, the volunteers manning the telephones are under siege.
+Bishkek, Kyrgyzstan, July 8 (UrduPoint / Pakistan Point News - 9th Jul, 2020 ) :At a call centre functioning as a coronavirus hotline in Kyrgyzstan's capital Bishkek, the volunteers manning the telephones are under siege.

 Call centre coordinator Askhat Abdykerimov says he and his team of more than 60 medics and medical students are now fielding at least 3,000 calls per week.